 So it’s important to realise instead that all professionals have a duty of care to their clients when they undertake work for them.
 It’s a breach of that duty of care that usually results in a claim.

 It's a broad term and it covers a whole range of possible circumstances.
 It certainly doesn't need to be deliberate or even obvious.

-But that’s why you bought cover in the first place.
+But that’s why you bought PI cover in the first place.
 Because you just never know, right?

-But, as promised, here are some quick examples of actual claims (of various types) against actual clients (of various types) that we’ve dealt with.
+As promised, here are some actual professional indemnity claims examples (of various types) we've dealt with, made against actual clients (of various types).
 All of these can be considered as negligence: